phaserjs/phaser/README.md

 * Loader.audiosprite is renamed to Loader.audioSprite (the old one still works for legacy reasons) (thanks @epaezrubio #2145)
 * EarCut now replaces PolyK, which fixes advanced Graphics mask triangulation issues such as #1941
 * Camera.checkBounds now takes the scale of the Camera into account (thanks @ForGorNorPor #2263)
+* InputHandler.consumePointerEvent has been removed, as it was never used internally anyway, so was misleading (thanks @GregoryAveryWeir #2227)

 ### Bug Fixes